Understanding Photofacials: What You Need to Know About IPL Laser and LED Treatments

 How much do photofacials cost?

-IPL photofacials aren’t cheap.
 A single IPL photofacial treatment typically ranges from $400 – $600.
-If you receive four sessions as part of your initial treatment, you’re looking at paying somewhere between $1,600 and $2,400.
-And that, of course, does not include future maintenance sessions.
+If you receive four sessions as part of your initial treatment, this sets the price of treatment between $1,600 and $2,400.
+This does not include future maintenance sessions.

 LED photofacials are more complicated when it comes to pricing.
 An LED session at a spa or clinic can range from as little as $30 to as much as $200, depending on the style of treatment.
 Prices for at-home devices are equally as varied, ranging from roughly $170 for a handheld device to $350 for a light panel.